-Note: Because the amount of funding is limited, applicants will be expected to absorb most costs associated with the administration of the CDBG Planning Grant.

 The budget justification narrative must thoroughly explain the rationale or basis for all proposed budget costs for each line item.

-Quotes from qualified professionals may be requested by MDOC to justify the proposed budget; applicants are encouraged to provide estimates from qualified contractors as part of the application package, in support of the amount of funds requested.
+Quotes from qualified professionals may be requested by Commerce to justify the proposed budget; applicants are encouraged to provide estimates from qualified contractors as part of the application package, in support of the amount of funds requested.

 The thoroughness of the budget justification will be a consideration in the review of the application.